 But we do know intermittent fasting could be risky in some cases.
 If you're already marginal as far as body weight goes, I'd be concerned that you'd lose too much weight, which can affect your bones, overall immune system, and energy level.

 #4.
 It may be dangerous if you're taking certain medications.

-If you want to give intermittent fasting a try, make sure to discuss it with your doctor first, says Dr. Eric Rimm, professor of epidemiology and nutrition at the Harvard T.H.
-Chan School of Public Health.
+If you want to give intermittent fasting a try, make sure to discuss it with your doctor first.
 Skipping meals and severely limiting calories can be dangerous for people with certain conditions, such as diabetes.
 Some people who take medications for blood pressure or heart disease also may be more prone to imbalances of sodium, potassium, and other minerals during longer-than-normal periods of fasting.

 How to reduce intermittent fasting side effects